Chocolate Peppermint Crinkle Cookies

 5. In a medium bowl, whisk together the flour, cocoa powder, baking powder, salt, and baking soda.
 (If the cocoa powder is clumpy, pass it through a fine sieve and into the bowl.)
 Set aside.

-7. Slowly add the chocolate mixture to the egg mixture, whisking it quickly as you add it to combine.
+8. Slowly add the chocolate mixture to the egg mixture, whisking it quickly as you add it to combine.
 (You do this so that the warm chocolate doesn’t cook the egg.)
-Slowly stir in the flour mixture, just until no dry flour shows.
+Slowly stir in the flour mixture, just until no flour shows.
+Fold in the crush peppermint (or chocolate chips.)
 (Do not over-mix or your cookies can become tough.)
 Cover with plastic, and freeze dough for 10 minutes.

 NOTES